 1. When to visit

-You still have March to June, which is the best time to attend the Biennale art show.
+You still have March to June, the best time to attend the Biennale art show.
 September to November and March to May are also great times to tour Sydney.
-They are skit Sydney’s high and low seasons, offering comfortable temperatures as well as manageable crowds.
+They skit Sydney’s high and low seasons, offering comfortable temperatures and manageable crowds.

 2. Book your air ticket early